sauvik-codez/Codsoft/README.md

 # CodeSoft Internship Projects

-Welcome to my repository for the projects I completed during my internship at CodeSoft!
+Welcome to my repository for the projects I completed during my internship at CodSoft!
 Here you'll find details about each project along with instructions on how to access them.

 ## Project List